 For large waste generators that generate some residual waste streams in quantities of less than 2,200 pounds per generating location in any single month, the Department may waive or modify the chemical analysis requirements.
 Therefore, the processing or disposal facility should include in its Form R (Waste Classification and Acceptance Plan) procedures it will use in accepting small quantity waste stream(s) from large quantity waste generators.

-F. Procedure for accepting residual waste and special handling wastes at facilities other than municipal and residual waste disposal facilities.

-This guidance focuses primarily on permitted disposal facilities.
-However, the processes described in this guidance will be essentially the same for other facilities, including transfer facilities, incinerators and other processing facilities.
-Persons or municipalities that wish to receive residual waste or special handling waste at such other facilities in accordance with the regulations, will need to file the forms described in this guidance.

-G. Chemical analysis of residual waste and special handling waste streams.
+F. Annual chemical analysis of residual waste streams.

 Section 287.54 requires residual waste generators to submit information annually to the Department, for every waste stream they produce.
 This information is submitted using Form 26R.
 Form 26R is a detailed physical characteristics and chemical analysis report for each residual waste stream and requires information on the process that generates the waste.
 The processing or disposal facility must include procedures for accepting special handling wastes in their waste acceptance plan approved under Form R.

-The generator is required to submit a copy of Form 26R for each waste stream to the solid waste management facility where the waste is sent for processing or disposal.
+The generator is required to submit a copy of Form 26R for each waste stream to the solid waste management facility where the waste is sent for processing or disposal in Pennsylvania.
 After initial submission of a detailed chemical analysis for a waste stream, the waste generator may select to certify annually by providing sufficient documentation that the chemical and physical characteristics of the waste and the processes by which the waste was generated have not changed from the previous year submission, in lieu of annually performing the chemical analysis.
 The waste will have to be fully characterized every 5 years even if no changes in the process generating the waste or the characteristics in the waste have occurred.
 For the categories of residual wastes that are covered in Section D of Form U, the chemical analysis waiver can be extended beyond the five year period as long as there are no changes in the manufacturing process or ingredients that may result in changes to the waste characterization or chemical composition of the waste.

 REFERENCES: